KDAB/cxx-qt/book/src/qobject/macro.md

 We define a module (which becomes our Qt object name) and then add `cxx_qt::bridge(namespace = "cxx_qt::my_object)` as a macro.

-The namespace specified is used in C++ to allow segmenting generated code from your application.
+The namespace is optional and can be used allow segmenting generated C++ code from your application.

-Note that currently each QObject needs to be in its own namespace otherwise there will be collisions from generated free functions.

 The example below would export the struct marked with `#[cxx_qt::qobject]` as `DataStructProperties` to Qt / QML.